 Originally the project of Snowdroppers' Jeremy Davidson, Triple J DJ Dom Alessio, and guitarist Jonathan Khor, sleepmakeswaves was born properly in 2006 when Khor advertised for members on MySpace to form a new post-rock group using the original project's name.
-Drafting in Alex Wilson (bass), Tom Binetter (guitars), and William Smith (drums), the newly formed four-piece set about practicing and recording their first demos.
-In 2007, their self-titled two-track demo appeared online for free, and with a growing fan base, the group released their first proper EP, In Today, Already Walks Tomorrow, a year later.
-In a strange turn of events, the track "One Day, You Will Teach Me to Let Go of My Fears" -- from the debut EP -- appeared on a fan-made Twilight video posted on YouTube.
+Drafting Alex Wilson (bass), Tom Binetter (guitars), and William Smith (drums), the newly formed four-piece set about practicing and recording their first demos.
+In 2007, their self-titled two-track demo appeared online for free, and, with a growing fan base, the group released their first proper EP, In Today Already Walks Tomorrow, a year later on Australia's Bird's Robe Records.
+In a strange turn of events, the track "One Day, You Will Teach Me to Let Go of My Fears" appeared on a fan-made Twilight video posted on YouTube.
 Within a few days, the video had amassed a huge number of views and in turn generated a huge buzz for the group, with the track being downloaded over 50,000 times.
 The following year, the group went on a national tour with American post-metal outfit Pelican and also issued a split EP with fellow Australian outfit Tangled Thoughts of Leaving, before guitarist Tom Binetter announced he was leaving the band.
-Recruiting Otto Wicks-Green as a replacement, the group headed to the Wingello State Forest in New South Wales to start recording their debut album.
+Recruiting Otto Wicks-Green as a replacement, the group headed to the Wingello State Forest in New South Wales to start recording its debut album.